texyh/Contact-manager-/README.md

    + Searching a the contact list
          manager.py search name         _eg. manager.py search emeka_
          if there are multiple emeka in the in the contacts, the application will prompt you with a list of all contacts that contains emeka in the name. you are required to specify which one. eg which emeka?
-[1]  onwuzulike [2] adaobi    i.e _emeka onwuzulike_, and _emeka adaobi_.After you response, the phone number of your choice will be displayed.
+[1]  onwuzulike [2] adaobi    i.e _emeka onwuzulike_, and _emeka adaobi_.
+After your response, the phone number of your choice will be displayed.
    + Sending a text
          manager.py text name 'message'.     _eg. manager.py text emeka 'lets meet 9pm'_.
    + Display all contacts